 - 1 medium onion sliced thin

-- 2 tablespoons ginger + garlic crushed 1 inch ginger + 6 cloves garlic, grated or pureed
+- 2 tablespoons ginger + garlic paste 1 inch ginger + 6 cloves garlic, grated or pureed

 - 2 lbs. bone-in mutton (goat meat), cut into 1.5 inch pieces